- Research at Sydney Conservatorium of Music

 Research at Sydney Conservatorium of Music

-Sydney Conservatorium of Music (SCM), Australia’s largest music research institution, is a Faculty of the University of Sydney.
-SCM staff engage in active inquiry into diverse areas of music research, including musicology (ethnomusicology, music history, music theory, popular music); creative research (composition, research-led performance), music pedagogy (music education) and applied music research (music cognition and music training).
-Browse our staff academic profiles to see the range of research undertaken by our staff.
+Sydney Conservatorium of Music (SCM), Australia’s largest music research institution, is a the music hub of the University of Sydney.
+Our staff engage in active inquiry into diverse areas of music research, including musicology (ethnomusicology, music history, music theory, popular music); creative research (composition, research-led performance), music pedagogy (music education) and applied music research (music cognition and music training).
+Browse our staff academic profiles to see the range of research undertaken at the Conservatorium.

 Students are offered research-led teaching throughout our undergraduate and postgraduate curriculum, and provided with a structured program of research training through our honours and postgraduate courses.